TOP VOICE OVER NEWBIE MISTAKES TO AVOID:

 2. Ignoring direction and continuing with giving the exact same read.

 3. Booking a role on an established series and not watching any of the show in preparation is bad form for a number of reasons.
 It demonstrates a lack of enthusiasm on your part for the show and the gig.
 It has you acting in a vacuum without understanding the relationships and history of the characters in the show, weakening your performance.
 It wastes everyone’s time on retakes and time needed to bring you up to speed on the show’s details.

 4. Turning your head during a take for eye contact with another actor in your scene.
 This is typically a stage or on-camera actor new to voice overs.
 They don’t understand that it takes your voice away from the microphone’s “sweet spot” and blows the take.
 It’ll have to be re-recorded– facing the mic.

 5. Giving the booth too many choices and not shutting up.
 Some newbies get carried away with their insecurity and give way more than they need to, maybe offering six or eight takes at a time.
 This is confusing for the booth to sort through and slows down the process with an over-abundance of choices for the booth to wade through.
 Give three good takes and leave it for their response.
 If they they say, “moving on,” then accept this as a sign of their satisfaction and move on.
 If you must, offer your one last “great idea,” but you want to keep this moving as much as they do.
 Don’t overwhelm them with choice.

-6. Only notating script changes that apply to your lines and not marking in your script changes to the lines of other actors.
+6. Only notating script changes that apply to your lines and not marking in your script changes to the lines of other actors, around your lines.
 This can result in you missing your cue because you didn’t note your cue was changed.
 Also, you could end up cutting off the previous speaker who had extra lines or effort sounds that were added– when you were ignoring it.